exlskills/course-java-ap/09_Search and Sort/01_Sorting/00_Selection Sort/03_Multiple Choice.prob.md

 </code></pre>
 <p>Assume that <code>selectionSort</code> is called with the array {6, 3, 2, 5, 4, 1}.
 What will the value of <code>paramOne</code> be after three passes of the outer loop (i.e., when j = 2 at the point indicated by /* End of outer loop */)?</p><<

 ( ) {1, 2, 3, 4, 5, 6} {{Incorrect because the array shouldn't be fully sorted after three passes of the outer loop.
-View the step-by-step solution for the question by selecting the correct answer, {1,2,3,5,4,6}.}}
+View the step-by-step solution below.}}
 (x) {1, 2, 3, 5, 4, 6} {{Correct because it accurately represents what the array will be when j = 2 at the point indicated by /* End of outer loop &#42;/. <p>The process is shown below.
 Use the comments to guide you through each step:</p>
 <p>When j = 0,<br/>
 <code>int m = j;</code> // int m = 0<br/>